GUIDE: What are the steps to choose an ERP for a service company?

 Finally, choosing an ERP for a professional services company also means choosing a vendor that must demonstrate its ability to maintain the ERP over time and provide the technologies necessary to continue to make it attractive.
 The ERP vendor must also prove its resilience, its compliance with personal data processing standards, and its actions in terms of cybersecurity.

-Things to watch out for:
+Points to watch out for:

-• Hosting and location of customer data
+• Hosting and localization of customer data

 • Rights and access management